Exclusive: Ghosn, suffering from kidney failure, was arrested illegally - defense document

-TOKYO (Reuters) - Carlos Ghosn’s “illegal” arrest has interrupted his care for chronic kidney failure, which the former Nissan Motor boss suffers from as a result of treatment for high cholesterol, his defense alleged in documents seen by Reuters on Thursday.
+TOKYO (Reuters) - Carlos Ghosn’s “illegal” arrest has interrupted his care for chronic kidney failure, which the former Nissan Motor boss suffers from as a result of treatment for high cholesterol, his defense said in documents seen by Reuters on Thursday.

-The documents, prepared by Ghosn’s defense team after he was arrested for the fourth time by Tokyo prosecutors last week and the details of which have not been previously reported, allege his arrest was designed to halt the defense’s preparation and force a confession.
+Ghosn’s defense team, in documents prepared after their client was arrested for the fourth time by Tokyo prosecutors last week - and the details of which have not been previously reported - allege the latest arrest was designed to interrupt the defense’s preparation and force a confession.

 Tokyo prosecutors declined to comment when contacted by Reuters.

-The prosecutors re-arrested last Thursday Ghosn at his Tokyo residence where he had been staying following his release on a $9 million bail.
-He has since been returned to a detention center where he previously spent more than 100 days.
-Prosecutors arrested him on suspicion of enriching himself at a cost of $5 million to Nissan.
+Prosecutors re-arrested Ghosn last Thursday at his Tokyo residence where he had been staying since his release on $9 million bail, returning him to the detention center where he previously spent more than 100 days.

+Authorities arrested Ghosn on suspicion of enriching himself at a cost of $5 million to Nissan, having already charged him for financial misconduct.

-Ghosn has denied all allegations against him and said he is the victim of a boardroom coup.
+Before the latest arrest, Ghosn - once one of the world’s most-feted auto executives for his rescue of Nissan from the brink of bankruptcy two decades ago - denied all allegations against him and said he was the victim of a boardroom coup.

 “This arrest is illegal,” the defense said in one of the documents, dated April 5, the day after he was re-arrested.